 Deleting Automations

-To remove an automation:
+To remove an automation:- Open the automation

 - Click Delete